 Platform: PC, PS4, Arcade

-After making its debut in 1994, The King of Fighters franchise has dominated the 1990s through the 2000s.
-However, after 2010, we had to endure a long gap of missing installment releases, but that changed in 2016 with the release of The King of Fighters XIV.
-This is a 3D fighting title that has a rather robust selection of over 50 fighters.
-Fighters are all a bit different so it’s best to take the time and get an understanding of each character to know how to assemble a team during matches.
+After making its debut in 1994, The King of Fighters franchise dominated from the 1990s through the 2000s.
+After 2010, we had to endure a long gap between releases, but that changed in 2016 with the release of The King of Fighters XIV.
+This 3D fighting title has a robust selection of over 50 fighters, and each is a bit different.
+It’s best to take your time to get a deep understanding of each character to know how to assemble a team during matches.

 Release Date: PS4, Xbox One June 25, 2019

 SNK is a well-known developer that’s put out quite a few iconic fighting franchises over the years.
-One of those was Samurai Spirits, or otherwise known as Samurai Shodown, a relatively popular series since the 1990s but had a long gap of absent titles.
-The last installment we have seen for this franchise before the current release was in 2009, called Samurai Showdown Anthology, but in 2019 we got a brand new installment titled just Samurai Shodown.
+One of those was Samurai Spirits, otherwise known as Samurai Shodown, a relatively popular series since the 1990s.
+Samurai Shodown was released in 2019 after a long dry spell.

 Platform: PC, PS4, PS3, Xbox One, Xbox 360, Android